Rehabilitation after Traumatic Brain Injury

 Apraxia is another complication of a traumatic brain injury.
 This is the inability to perform skilled and purposeful limb movements and is associated with damage to the left frontoparietal hemisphere in right-hand dominant persons.Endocrine Disorders

-Low sodium is common after an injury to the brain and can show up as altered mental status, seizures, or dehydration, requiring monitoring of the electrolytes after moderate to severe traumatic brain injury.
+Low sodium is common after an injury to the brain.
+It can show up as altered mental status, seizures, or dehydration, requiring monitoring the electrolytes after moderate to severe traumatic brain injury.
 There are three diagnoses to be considered: 1) syndrome of inappropriate antidiuretic hormone secretion (SIADH); 2) cerebral salt wasting syndrome; and 3) acute adrenocortical insufficiency.
 SIADH results from a primary dysregulation of water metabolism with increases in extracellular fluid osmolality that results in the release of antidiuretic hormone.
 Acute adrenal insufficiency can cause both deficits in epinephrine/norepinephrine and cortisol levels.
 These conditions tend to be temporary in patients with traumatic brain injury.

 Pituitary dysfunction is probably more common than realized by most clinicians.
 The symptoms are nonspecific and include malaise, anorexia, weight loss, lethargy, nausea, seizures, hypotension, hypoglycemia, and hypothermia.
 Patients at risk for this problem are usually those who have had a skull fracture to the base of the brain.
 The incidence of pituitary gland dysfunction is probably between 57 and 59 percent.Disorders of the Senses

 There can be visual problems after a traumatic brain injury.
 About 59 percent of those admitted to a rehab facility had some kind of visual problem.
 Often, formal evaluation of the visual system is impossible early after the traumatic brain injury because the patient cannot cooperate with testing.
 The caregivers must look for clues such as inattention to parts of the environment, past-reaching, and odd head postures.
-Some of the visual problems can be corrected with prisms to partially correct for the problems.
+Some of the visual problems can be corrected with prisms to partially correct problems.
 Surgery for cranial nerve palsy is sometimes used as well.
-There is also vision therapy that uses practice and training in visual tasks in order to improve visual processes.
+There is also vision therapy that uses practice and training in visual tasks to improve visual processes.

 Dizziness and impaired balance are common concerns after a traumatic brain injury.
 This can be due to benign positional paroxysmal vertigo that follows changes in head position.
 It results from free-floating debris in the inner ear and usually involves both ears.